Placing Braced Frame Elevations on Project Sheets in Revit Structure

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Hello and welcome back to Revit Structure.
 Let's get started.
-Now that we have our elevation set up, let's start placing them on project sheets.
+Now that we have our elevations set up, let's start placing them on project sheets.

 Okay, let's get started.
-Let's go to our project browser and under sheets, let's right click, create new sheet, save our project.
+Let's go to our Project Browser and under Sheets*, let's right-click, select New Sheet*, and save our project.
 Very good.

-Now here we have our new sheet dialog box with our title that we have been using in our project.
-Let's hit okay now that it's highlighted.
+Now here we have our New Sheet dialog box with the title block that we have been using in our project.
+Let's click OK now that it's highlighted.
 Very good.

-And as you can see, it gave us sheet automatically 8.2 and it's unnamed.
-Well, let's change that.
-Let's again go to our properties.
+As you can see, it automatically gave us Sheet 8.2 and it's unnamed.
+Let's change that.
+Let's go to our Properties panel.

-And in our properties, we have sheet number.
-Let's change that to sheet S.5.1.
-And we are going to call this braced frame elevations.
-Okay, you can see since we changed it here in our properties, it's changed here in our project sheet and it's changed here in our project browser.
+In our Properties*, we have the Sheet Number field.
+Let's change that to Sheet S.5.1.
+And we are going to call this Braced Frame Elevations*.
+Okay, you can see that since we changed it here in the Properties panel, it's also changed on our project sheet and in the Project Browser*.

 Learn Revit